Guides

 The creation of reservoirs can also help reduce flood in the lower parts of the land below the dams, which is a big benefit for areas that are prone to floods.

-Water, on the other hand, is a domestic resource that can guarantee an ever-flowing production of electricity and is, therefore, not subject to market fluctuations.
+Water, on the other hand, is a domestic resource that can guarantee an ever-flowing production of electricity and is not subject to market fluctuations.

 Expensive

-Additionally, it also takes many years to create a dam because even the small dams are gigantic in terms of size.
+Additionally, it also takes many years to create a dam because even the small dams are gigantic.

 Droughts